 As spring approaches, thoughts begin to turn to summer road trip planning.
-A large part of travel prep involves choosing the attire wisely for the journey.
+A large part of travel prep involves choosing the attire wisely for the journey in order to travel in style on road trips.
 This might seem like a silly thing to concern yourself with, but remember that comfort and utility often change depending on the destination and time of year for a personal Kerouac adventure.

 The seasons tend to dictate much of the preparation process, but destination plays a key role (i.e. taking a winter road trip in California will be completely different than driving the roads of Wisconsin).
 Having a handy all-season guide with tips on finding your road tripping travel style will help you plan for your next great adventure, no matter what direction or season you’re itching to explore.

 Cold Weather Travels

 Traveling in the wintertime can be a challenge.
 The cold.
 The snow.
 The freezing rain.
 You want to remain comfortable (and stylish in most cases – because, hello, Instagram), but you also need to be pragmatic about your clothing choices.
 In other words, you want to make sure you don’t freeze to death should the car break down or you become stranded due to poor weather.

 How to travel in style on road trips

 Believe it or not, you only need a few items to cover both the fashionable and prepared points you’ll need for winter travel, and remember: layers are your friend.